The young American couturier creating Surrealist fashion for the modern era

 At first glance, it's hard to imagine these designs coming from an understated, born-and-raised Texan -- one who says, without a hint of irony, that he'd happily live in a cabin in Maine for most of the year and design clothes from there.

-"My life. my personality and my emotional reality is in direct opposition to the work that I want to put out there," he says during an interview in his Parisian atelier, on Place Vendôme, days before his new collection is unveiled.
+"My life. my personality and my emotional reality is in direct opposition to the work that I want to put out there," he says during an interview in his Parisian atelier

 When the then-33-year-old Roseberry, from Plano, Texas, was appointed artistic director of Schiaparelli, he became the first -- and to date, only -- American to lead a French couture house.
 He was hardly a household name at the time.
 Trained at New York's Fashion School of Technology, and with 10 years at Thom Browne under his belt, he had the credentials, certainly, but no experience at the helm of a luxury fashion house, no formal training in haute couture and no spoken French.